Hyperion2220/webWeasel/README.md

 - URLs with complex fragments might not be fully explored
 - Respects robots.txt by default
 - Output filenames are sanitized and truncated to 100 characters for compatibility
-- Playwright browser dependencies are only installed when needed for web crawling
+- Requires one-time setup with `crawl4ai-setup` for browser dependencies and database initialization